Tell It: Color

 Bake a cake and decorate it with the color(s) from the prompt.

 Gather up a collection of items that are all one color and photograph them.

 Gather up crayons in shades of a certain color and play in a coloring book before bed.

 Choose your daily outfit based on the prompt.

 Make a list of everything you can think of in that color.

 Write down a memory that connects to that color.

 Buy flowers and create different mandalas each day.

 The most important piece is that you're creating space for creative play and self-care in your daily life.
 Yes.
 Yes.
 Yes!

 To register, just click the button above, which will take you the checkout page over on Teachery - the website that hosts my ecourse classrooms.
-You’ll receive access to our course website and the first lesson will be available on February 27.
+You’ll receive access to our course website and the lessons will be available on the website.